bibi21000/jmx2munin/README.md

      env.url .....
      env.query .....

+It's important to respect this rules otherwise some functiunalities (like --suggest) will not work.

-At last, send a push request and I'll be packaging your configuration files ;)
+At last, send a push request :) Patches are also accepted :D

-For more informations, look at cassandra examples and [jmx2munin](http://github.com/tcurdt/jmx2munin).
+For more informations, look at included examples and [jmx2munin](http://github.com/tcurdt/jmx2munin).

 # License